ocentra/TabAgent/project_plan.md

 1. In `background.js`, use LangChain.js to create an agent that orchestrates:
    - Scraping content (from `content.js`).
    - **Retrieving relevant document chunks (using the WASM vector search for IDs, then fetching content from RxDB).**
-   - Generating answers (via phi4 model using retrieved context).
+   - Generating answers (via LLM model using retrieved context).
 2. Define a "retrieval tool" for the LangChain agent that encapsulates the process described in Task 6, step 1.
 3. Pass user queries from the side panel to the agent and return responses.
 4. Reference `example_sources/rag.js` (from site-rag) for integrating RAG concepts into the agent.